processone/docs.ejabberd.im/content/admin/configuration.md

 [`embedded local web server`](http://www.ejabberd.im/jwchat-localserver) or [`Apache`](http://www.ejabberd.im/jwchat-apache)).

-**`max_ack_queue: Size`**:   This option specifies the maximum number of unacknowledged stanzas
-	queued for possible retransmission if `stream_management` is enabled.
-When the limit is exceeded, the client session is terminated.
-This option can be specified for `ejabberd_c2s` listeners.
-The allowed values are positive integers and `infinity`.
-	Default value: `1000`.

 **`max_fsm_queue: Size`**:   This option specifies the maximum number of elements in the queue of
 	the FSM (Finite State Machine).
 Roughly speaking, each message in such queues represents one XML stanza queued to be sent into its